How to choose safe passwords—and remember them, too

 If you’re now thinking you’ll never remember all the passwords you need to keep on top of, don’t panic—help is at hand.
 Your web browser includes some basic password management options to take the strain off your overloaded brain, and you’ve got the option to upgrade to a standalone password manager as well.

-Password management options are included by default in most modern browsers, including Google Chrome, Mozilla Firefox, and Microsoft Edge.
-You might have already come across them via a pop-up box asking if you want a password to be remembered.
+Most browsers include password management options by default, so you’ll be able to find one in Google Chrome, Mozilla Firefox, and Microsoft Edge.
+You might have already come across them via a pop-up box asking if you want your browser to remember a password.
 These passwords can usually be synced across different computers and save you from having to remember your login details each time.

 These features are secure enough to use, as long as access to your browser is secure.
 Otherwise, anyone who loads up your web browser can be inside your accounts in a few clicks.
 In practice, this means making sure you’ve got your own password-protected user account set up on Windows and macOS, which effectively prevents anyone else from accessing your password cache.

 For an even more comprehensive way of keeping your passwords organized, set up a dedicated password manager program.
 These applications—and there are plenty to choose from—store your passwords across multiple computers and mobile devices, and usually help you pick strong passwords as well.
 Unlike a written-down list of passwords, everything in a password manager will be encrypted and protected with one master password.

 Most managers are free to use, but premium features are available for a price.
 For even more protection, they’ll usually work with two-step verification services as well.
 A lot of password managers also store other sensitive information for you, including Wi-Fi codes, credit card numbers, and so on.